Congratulations to Israel for winning the Eurovision Song Contest 2018, in spite of the vocal Palestinian campaign interfering with the process.

 “Next year in Jerusalem” is a common Jewish phrase, and the Eurovision rules are that the next contest will be in the country of the previous year’s winner.
 We may expect the same Palestinian campaigners to oppose this also.

-On the other hand, the UK?
+On the other hand, what likelihood is there of success for the UK?

 For a long time I have believed and said that the Eurovision Song Contest is the best popular indicator of Europe’s attitude toward Britain.

 It has been so negative over the past 20 years that there is no difficulty in determining that Europe does not want the UK to remain in the EU; only the politicians want the UK – because they want our money.
 The stage invasion during the UK’s singer’s song did not even elicit a sympathy vote, not that the UK wanted one.
 The political nature of so much voting in recent decades has been such a disgrace that it is quite appropriate that Britain should confirm and endorse through Brexit its protest against European standards, and to teach the Europeans a more Christian way of individual and national behaviour.
 Being voted down in the European Song Contest is no disgrace in such a climate, and Brexit is not only a reality but a necessity.
 Indeed, so political is the voting that Israel almost dropped out from the competition last year.

 However, one could hardly claim that Netta from Israel’s victory tonight was politically motivated.
 It certainly goes against the trend, although political voting and campaigning was still evident.
 Netta’s win is all the more remarkable in such a political climate, but is it any more remarkable than North Korea’s unilateral dismantling of its nuclear testing site?
 We are living in exciting times and the world needs to learn that ‘the Lord God omnipotent reigns’ Rev 19:6.